velexi-research/VLXI-Cookiecutter-Python/README.md

 ├── docs/              <- cookiecutter documentation
 ├── extras/            <- additional files that may be useful for cookiecutter │                         development
-├── hooks/             <- cookiecutter scripts that run before or after project │                         generation
+├── hooks/             <- cookiecutter scripts that run before and/or after │                         project generation
 ├── spikes/            <- experimental code
 └── {{cookiecutter.project_directory}}/  <- cookiecutter template
 ```